Listed Building Consent

 Unauthorised Works On A Listed Building

-Under the Planning Act of 1990 any unauthorised work carried out on a listed building must be made good at the owners expense.
+Under the Planning Act of 1990 any unauthorised work carried out on a listed building must be made good at the owner’s expense.
 Examples of unauthorised works include the following:

 • Removing internal doors